o-schneider/SupinBank/README.md

 A : Make sure your database is up and the bindings are valid.
 If they are, reboot glassfish and try again.

 There is a JSF version of the application on the JSF-port branch.<br />
+JSf version on the cloude here : http://supinbank.oschneider.cloudbees.net/index.xhtml

+Released under the General Public License 3.
+Have a look at the license file.